Safety Warnings

 • Inspect entire assembly before each use.
 Do not use if hardware is defective; webbing is burnt, melted, cut, frayed, abraded, altered, or if any damage to assembly is seen.

-• Warranty is void if strap is cut, abraded or subjected to abnormal wear and tear.
+• Warranty is void if the strap is cut, abraded or has been subjected to abnormal wear and tear.

 • Ratchets, buckles, cams or other tensioning or locking devices must be closed and in locked position when used.

-• Strength significantly reduced if load path is not in a straight line.
+• Strength is significantly reduced if load path is not in a straight line.

 • Do not repair webbing, hardware or stitching.
-Remove from service immediately.
+Remove from service immediately if any damage or defect is discovered.

-• Anchor points must be rated equal to or greater than assembly strength.
+• Anchor points must be rated equal to or greater than the cargo control assembly strength.

 • Do not use 'cheater bars' or lever bars on hardware when tensioning.